Graviton-Code-Editor/website/docs/dev/fundamentals/puffin.md

 ---

-**Puffin**, is a libray to create HTML components, reactive objects, event emitters, and CSS-in-JS stylesheets.
+**Puffin**, is a frontend-framework for creating HTML components, reactive objects, event emitters, and CSS-in-JS stylesheets.

-Graviton makes a heavy usage of it.
+Graviton makes a heavy use of it.
 For example, objects like `RunningConfig` or `StaticConfig` are Puffin States, which means, they hold reactive data and events.

 ## Component

-Components are used to create HTML-like components which you can then reuse as many times you want.
+Components are used to create HTML-like components which can be reused as-needed.

 Here is an example of creating a `<div>` with `Hello World` as text and a click event listener.
-Then it's rendered into the document.body.
+It is then rendered into document.body.

 ```js
 function clickedMe(){